 UPDATE: While you're looking into Required Minimum Distributions, don't forget about Social Security.
 One way to get informed is by reading this article called Social Security Spousal Benefits: What You Need To Know from my friend and fellow financial advisor Devin Carroll.
 Devin is an expert in Social Security who writes and speaks about this subject extensively.

-Do you have questions about personal finance?
+Do you have questions about Required Minimum Distributions and retirement?

 Image courtesy of FreeDigitalPhotos.net